 This quick to make pork tenderloin recipe is perfect for days when you want to spend less time making dinner and more time enjoying life.
-Chipotle Honey Orange Sauce for Pork Tenderloin Medallions is a sweet and savory entree with a fiery kick and is ready in about 20 minutes.
+Pork with Chipotle Honey Orange Sauce is a sweet and savory entrée with a fiery kick and is ready in about 20 minutes.

 - pork tenderloin ~ my favorite cut of pork!